nicednjsdud/nicednjsdud.github.io/_pages/category-To Do List.md

 ---
-title: "To Do List"
+title: "To do list"
-layout: single
+layout: category-new
-categories: To Do List
+category: to do list
-permalink: /category/To Do List/
+permalink: /category/to do list/
 author_profile: true
 ---